-Also through therapy, you learn new ways of thinking, instead of falling back on the old ways that landed you in addiction in the first place.
+Also, through therapy, you learn new ways of thinking.
+These new mental perspectives and cognitive connections will help you make proactive, healthy choices instead of falling back on the old ways that landed you in addiction in the first place.
 You also build a set of tools for reducing the impact of stress and triggers.

-Some of the most effective types of behavioral therapy used in treatment today include cognitive behavioral therapy (CBT), 12 step recovery groups and family therapy.
-For people who suffered trauma or effects of PTSD, a highly recommended approach is EMDR.
+Some of the most effective types of behavioral therapy used in treatment today include cognitive-behavioral therapy (CBT), 12 step recovery groups, and family therapy.
+For people who suffered trauma or the effects of PTSD, a highly recommended approach is EMDR.

 Angleton, Texas Detox and Rehab with Behavioral Therapy

-Your individualized treatment plan at Serenity Light Recovery in Angleton, Texas provides the behavioral therapies and other methods needed for strong recovery.
+Your individualized treatment plan at Serenity Light Recovery in Angleton, Texas, provides the behavioral therapies and other methods needed for a strong recovery.

 Behavioral therapies and other programs of Serenity Light Recovery include: